-8.1.1.2.2 If the material is determined to be impacted, classify the material as Level 1-4 using the criteria below:
+- 8.1.1.2.2 If the material is determined to be impacted, classify the material as Level 1-4 using the criteria below: - Level 1 M&EPersonal property from areas known to have or have had surface contamination or volumetric activation, based on process knowledge or previous radiological surveys, or both (e.g., items near normal beam loss points such as beam absorbers, septa, collimators, and targets) - Level 2 M&EPersonal property from areas that have or have had a potential for surface contamination or volumetric activation, based on process knowledge, previous radiological surveys, or both (e.g., items adjacent to Level 1 areas, any area or system handling radioactive effluent, etc.) - Level 3 M&EPersonal property from areas that have or have had a minimal potential for surface contamination or volumetric activation based on process knowledge or previous radiological surveys, or both (e.g., items far from beam losses or for which

-- Level 1 M&E from areas known to have or have had surface contamination or volumetric activation, based on process knowledge or previous radiological surveys, or both (e.g., items near normal beam loss points such as beam absorbers, septa, collimators, and targets) - Level 2 M&E from areas that have or have had a potential for surface contamination or volumetric activation, based on process knowledge, previous radiological surveys, or both (e.g., items adjacent to Level 1 areas, any area or system handling radioactive effluent, etc.) - Level 3 M&E from areas that have or have had a minimal potential for surface contamination or volumetric activation based on process knowledge or previous radiological surveys, or both (e.g., items far from beam losses or for which preliminary area surveys have shown no induced radioactivity) - Level 4 M&E from areas where 3H or 7Be contamination is known or suspected - 8.1.2 If activation is of concern based on process knowledge, a volumetric survey is required. - 8.1.2.1 Perform a battery and source check of a Bicron Analyst (including scaler functionality) with a 1"x1.5" NaI detector.
-Review the calibration due date for the instrument to ensure it is within the acceptable calibration period. - 8.1.2.1.1 If the instrument does not pass the operational checks, remove it from service. - 8.1.2.1.2 If the instrument passes the operational checks, record the detector information and operational check results on the Radiological Clearance Form. - 8.1.2.2 Obtain a 1-minute background measurement via the scaler function in the general location where the M&E will be surveyed yet away from any sources of radioactive material.
+- preliminary area surveys have shown no induced radioactivity) - Level 4 M&EPersonal property from areas where H or Be contamination is known or suspected - 8.1.1.2.3 Ensure the process knowledge supports that the routine survey procedure is appropriate for the type(s), levels, and energies of the radiation(s) of the material.
+If not, proceed to section 8.2 and develop a non-routine survey plan. - 8.1.1.2.4 Ensure the environmental conditions in the area are appropriate for the detector(s) needed. - 8.1.2 If activation is of concern based on process knowledge, a volumetric survey is required. - 8.1.2.1 Perform a battery and source check of a Bicron Analyst (including scaler functionality) with a 1.5" diameter x1.5" thick NaI detector.
+Review the calibration due date for the instrument to ensure it is within the acceptable calibration period. - 8.1.2.1.1 If the instrument does not pass the operational checks, remove it from service. - 8.1.2.1.2 If the instrument passes the operational checks, record the detector information and operational check results on the Radiological Clearance Form. - 8.1.2.2 Obtain a 1-minute background measurement via the scaler function in the general location where the M&Epersonal property will be surveyed yet away from any sources of radioactive material.
 When feasible, perform the background measurement on a similar item that is known to be non-impacted.
 The maximum acceptable background for conducting clearance surveys is 3000 cpm. - 8.1.2.3 Perform a scan of the item at approximately 1 cm from the item, moving at a maximum speed of 2"/s, and listening for audible counts during the scan.
 If the geometry of the item relevant to the beam is well known, only the surface facing the beam/beam loss point is required to be surveyed.
 If the geometry is not well known, scan all surfaces in rows no greater than 10 cm apart.
+Small items should be grouped and surveyed together with a size not less than 16"x16" - 8.1.2.4 Perform at least one static 1-minute count per each 1 m2 of surface area scanned. - 8.1.2.4.1 If an elevated count rate (audibly differentiated above background or visually noted above the IFB detection threshold from Table 1) was detected during the scan, collect the static measurement in this area - 8.1.2.4.2 If no elevated count rate was detected on the scan, collect the static measurement in a representative area.